fabric8io/kubernetes-client/doc/MIGRATION-v7.md

 It's been more than 10 years since Java 8 was released, and it's no longer supported by most vendors.
 We made our best effort to keep the client compatible with Java 8 for as long as possible, but it's time to move on.

+## Vert.x as default HttpClient implementation <a href="#vertx-httpclient" id="vertx-httpclient"/>

+OkHttp has been replaced by Vert.x as the default HttpClient implementation.
+As of version 7.0.0, the Fabric8 Kubernetes Client `io.fabric8:kubernetes-client` and `io.fabric8:openshift-client` include a transitive dependency to the `io.fabric8:kubernetes-httpclient-vertx` module.

+If you want to continue using OkHttp as the HttpClient, you can do so by adding the `io.fabric8:kubernetes-httpclient-okhttp` module as a dependency.
+It is also recommended (although not mandatory) to add an exclusion for the `io.fabric8:kubernetes-httpclient-vertx` module to avoid having both implementations in the classpath.

 ## Bouncy Castle is no longer needed <a href="#bouncy-castle" id="bouncy-castle"/>